 Music tutoring covers instrumental lessons, music theory, composition and preparation for GCSE and A-Level Music examinations.
 Whether your child is working towards Grade 5 theory, preparing for an ensemble audition or studying Music Technology, a specialist tutor provides the structured support that school lessons rarely offer.

 All tutors below offer online sessions via video call.
-Browse profiles, compare rates and contact them directly — no agency fees.
+Browse profiles, compare rates and contact them directly, with no agency fees.

 UK-based Music tutor | GCSE, A-Level and beyond